Has the NDP been compromised by Cornwall Council? Read on

 The full draft Neighbourhood Development Plan for the Parish of Mylor has been available for public consultation for nearly 10 weeks.
 Every household and business in the Parish was sent a postcard with details of where to read the Plan and comment.
 Although you can no longer comment, documents are still available here.

 Because of the ongoing Covid-19 restrictions, we extended the public consultation from the usual 6 weeks until midnight on 11 September in order to allow more time for people to view it.

 829 responses were received including 150 comments for consideration:

-The NDP team has been putting the finishing touches to the Neighbourhood Development Plan for the Parish of Mylor.
-The policies are based on the results of our consultation with the community, surveys, research and information gathered since late 2017.
-Thank you to everyone who has fed in your view at events, public meetings, online and in paper surveys.
-The Plan will reflect the community’s needs and wishes, supported by evidence and research.
+The Draft Plan’s policies are based on the results of our earlier consultations with the community, including surveys, research and information gathered since late 2017.
+Thank you to everyone who has fed in their views.
+We have had a high level of response and the Plan is a reflection of the community’s needs and wishes, supported by detailed evidence.

-Once that has happened – and after some further tweaks to the Plan in the light of the consultation – there will be a referendum in the autumn, to ask whether our planning policies should be made into law.
+Once that has happened, Cornwall Council will organise a referendum on the final Plan, to ask the community whether our planning policies should be made into law.

 At this point you will have a final say.